Melih199/Exp_rob_assignment_2/README.md

 ------------------------

 ### goto_waypoint Interface
-ROS action interface for a "goto_waypoint" action using the MoveBase package.
+Action interface for a "goto_waypoint" action using the MoveBase package.
 The action aims to make a robot move from one waypoint to another in a simulated environment.
-The code subscribes to action dispatch messages, received from the ROSPlan framework, to execute the specified waypoint movements.
+The node subscribes to action dispatch messages, received from the ROSPlan framework, to execute the specified waypoint movements.

 ```cpp
 class goto_waypoint_Interface: